 Too much to do without enough time, tools or resources leads to the inability to focus, assess risk and manage threats and errors.
 Distractions result in a loss of situational awareness and continue to be the most pervasive ‘human’ threat to safety.
 Proactive management of personal electronic devices, pressure and other stressors are needed to mitigate this hazard.
 Countering complacency and automation confusion are also necessary to ensure that managing safety-of-flight technology does not itself become a distraction.
 See how crew resource management (CRM) can help prevent task saturation.

 Data has shown over the past year an increase in Traffic Collision Avoidance System Traffic Advisories (TAs) and Resolution Advisories (RAs) as overall demand for airspace continues to rise.
 Weather impacts traffic flow in busy terminal airspace, and the introduction of NextGen technologies, such as complex arrival and departure procedures, can create challenges for aircrew.
-Pilots need to remain vigilant for near-miss threats from other aircraft and small unmanned aircraft systems (UAS) operated outside of current regulations and guidelines.
+Pilots must alert to near-miss threats from other aircraft and small unmanned aircraft systems (UAS) operated outside of current regulations and guidelines.
 Further, pilots should fly in a way that more effectively arrests climb and descent rates that have the potential to set off “nuisance” traffic alerts.
 Continued vigilance and professionalism is absolutely required by all stakeholders to ensure aviation safety.
 Browse the Practical Guide for Improving Flight Path Monitoring and find out more about the NextGen program and the NBAA’s Pilot Pocket Guide

 Foundations for Safety